zhanglonglong/learngit/readme.txt

 Git tracks changes.
 add one
 add two
-Creating a new branch is quick
+Creating a new branch is quick&simple